DGCXT/Innocv-Java-Excercise/README.md

      mvn clean test

-If you want to run it as a docker container follow this steps:
+If you want to run it as a docker container follow these steps:
 First build the jar file using the following command.

     mvn clean install